Curve Editor: Value Graph

 By default, the center point can be manipulated in any direction.
 But a button at the top of the Curve Editor allows you to constrain point movement to one axis only.

-This axis is automatically defined according to the mouse direction.
+This axis is automatically defined according to mouse direction.

 Manually Tweaking Tangents: